maverstr/FabAcademy2021-Maxime_Verstraeten/docs/modules/module09.md

 </video>

 ### Possible improvements
-This project could be further developed.
-Indeed, the spiral idea could be further researched to increase the resolution and reduce the backlash.
+Future developments can focus on 2 aspects :

+* Stiffer material : Water jet cutting metal to have a stiffer the durable flexure, this will require some simulation to avoid wasted material.
 The mechanical stage could be CNC'ed in Teflon to limit the stress on the PLA, which would probably reduce the fatigue wear on the design.
+* Z-Axis : The machine currently lacks a Z-axis which would be necessary to make it a full cnc machine be it a pen plotter or something else.
+* Finer motion control : the spiral idea is interesting but does not allow for very fine movement so another design should be made to improve that.
+Maybe, the spiral idea could be further researched to increase the resolution and reduce the backlash.

-Micro-stepping could probably be added to the motors to further increase the resolution of the motion.
+* Micro-stepping could probably be added to the motors to further increase the resolution of the motion

 ## Automatic window shutter
 As Spring is finally coming around, the sun starts hiding our screens at the end of the day when the sun sets.